m3g4p0p/from-html/README.md

 })
 ```

-The part before the colon specifies the type of the event, the part after it the method of the listener object to call.
+The part before the colon specifies the type of the event, the part after it the method of the controller to call.
 Multiple events can be bound with a space-separated list:

 ```javascript
 const { button } = fromHTML(`